zuhairmhtb/DockerNotes/README.md

 It is relative to other containers to add CPU usage limit

 $ docker run --cpu-quota

 It is used to limit CPU usage in general

 19. To expose a port in a container:

 $  docker run --rm -ti -p 45678:45678 -p 45679:45679 --name echo-server ubuntu:latest bash

 The format is <docker port>:<desktop port>

 20. If you want to acces a port of the desktop on which a container is running, from the terminal inside the container you should use the address which refers to the host:

 $ nc host.docker.internal <port>

 host.docker.internal is a default name for the host desktop.
 On windows, IP address of the machine works too.

 21. To view port mapping of a container run:

 $ docker port <container name>

+22. To view existing networks of docker:

+$ docker network ls

+Bridge: Used by containers that do not specify preference to be put into any other network

+Host: When you want a container to not have any network isolation at all.
+It has some security concerns

+None: When container should not have any networking.

+23. Creating a network

+$ docker network create <network name>

+24. When creating a container, specify  container using --net <network name>

+$ docker run --rm -ti --net <network name> --name <container name> ubuntu:latest bash

+Containers inside the same private network can communicate with each other

+25. Connect a running container to a network

+$ docker network connect <network name> <container name>

+A container can belong to multiple networks.